-The ACADEMICIAN THEOSOPHICAL is a THEOSOPHICAL web-blog interested in formulating a plan for a new Renaissance; especially the place of a revivalistic ‘NEO-CLASSICAL’ Movement.
+The ACADEMICIAN THEOSOPHICAL is a THEOSOPHICAL web-blog created to foster a community for theosophists, researchers, academics interested in formulating a plan for a new Renaissance of theosophical influence; and if capable, a revivalistic ‘NEO-CLASSICAL’ Movement that looks and moves toward the future.
 This explains the subtitle: Practical Action Toward a Theosophical Renaissance‡.
-Being and thinking in action is a concept of action, or praxis, but this is an inseparable concept from esoteric philosophy.
-It is the act of man being engaged in intellectual, spiritual, and moral struggle, through the exercise of will in the world.
-The line from the Analects expresses our sensibility:
+Being and thinking in action is a concept of action inseparable from our cause.
+It is the act of man being engaged in intellectual, spiritual, and moral struggle in the world.

 “I believe in and love the ancients” (Analects 7.1)

 The origin of the philosophical teachings of the Theosophists precedes even the Trans-Himalayan School associated with H.P.B., T. Subba Row, and H.P.B.’s clandestine teachers.
 The Theosophical Society atleast when it began, served as a hopeful beacon, or vehicle for Theosophists to propagate their mission to rebuild Western Philosophy.
 These origins involve that which ancient thinkers and philosophers generically knew and called — “the MYSTERIES” (or Ancestral Gnosis), which is practically a definite system (or Science), through which certain types of intellects in antiquity were apparently “bound together by a universal freemasonry of science and philosophy, which formed one unbroken chain around the globe.”

 “Nothing better than those MYSTERIES, by which, from a rough and fierce life, we are polished to gentleness (humanity, kindness), and softened”—Marcus Tullius Cicero, De Legibus.